Today, we're excited to announce that Warrant is officially open source! Check out the repo here.

 In addition to the scalability and convenience of a fully-managed service, Warrant Cloud includes the admin and end-user facing dashboards, multiple accounts/teams, Single Sign On (SSO), multiple developer environments, and more.

-Warrant OSS is free to use, self-deployable and compatible with Warrant Cloud's APIs and SDKs.
+Warrant OSS is a free to use authorization service (based on Google Zanzibar), that can be self-deployed and is compatible with Warrant Cloud's APIs and SDKs.

 Join the community